 - In 12 states, abortion is not covered (or is only partially covered) by private insurance, making abortions—including abortions later in pregnancy— unnecessarily expensive or completely out of reach.
 Public funding is available to cover healthcare for low-income people through Medicaid, however funding for abortion care specifically—including in cases of rape, incest, or life endangerment—is restricted in many states.

 When a ban passes in one state, it is more likely to appear on ballots and in state legislatures across the country.
-If a ban passes in Colorado, it will embolden efforts by anti-abortion forces to chip away at access to healthcare here and around the country.
+Bans on abortion embolden efforts by anti-abortion forces to chip away at access to healthcare in Colorado and around the country.